 During internal audits, the business activities of each department and Group company are audited.
 These audits are generally performed on-site every year, and the results are summarized in an internal audit report and distributed to both management and the departments under audit.
-In 2019, a total of 73 locations and departments were audited in and outside of Japan.
+In 2020, a total of 45 locations and departments were audited virtually due to the spread of the coronavirus.

 During evaluations of internal controls, internal controls related to financial reporting are evaluated based on the Financial Instruments and Exchange Act.
 With the release of internal control reports, management evaluates the effectiveness of internal controls and undergoes an audit by accounting auditors on an annual basis.
 In 2020, the overall internal controls were evaluated at 21 locations, and the internal controls related to business processes were evaluated at 13 locations.